 When you file a civil claim, you are submitting a formal demand for compensation either directly against the person that caused your car crash or their liability insurance carrier.
 For instance, if a government agency caused the collision, you must send a formal notice and demand payment from that entity.

 Initiating a lawsuit requires filing a document called a complaint with either the district court or the county court.
 This is what triggers the actual litigation process.
-Let one of our skilled auto collision attorneys assist you with filing a car accident case in Omaha to maximize your chances of success.
+Let one of our Omaha car accident lawyers assist you with filing a car accident case in Omaha to maximize your chances of success.

 What to Include in an Initial Auto Accident Claim in Omaha